Pure Blackwood Institute

 This is a live Zoom class.
 The class runs for 3 hours in length.

-Recurring every Tuesday at 5:00 pm in August
+Recurring every Tuesday at 5:00 pm

 You should receive a Zoom link via email the day before the class.
 Make sure to check your spam folder.
 Please email us at AcademyPureBlackwood@Gmail.com if you do not receive it.